ok-nick/opensource.contentauth.org/docs/signing-manifests.md

 ---
-id: signing-manifests
+id: sign-manifests
 title: Signing manifests
 ---

 :::tip
-Before reading this page, be sure to read [Getting started](../getting-started.mdx) so you'll have some basic background on public-key infrastructure (PKI) technology, certificates, and signing manifests.
+Before reading this page, be sure to read [Getting started](getting-started.mdx) so you'll have some basic background on public-key infrastructure (PKI) technology, certificates, and signing manifests.
 :::

 ## Overview